 Insert the two cords through the loop.

-The half hitch knot is basically the same as an overhand knot, the only difference being that a half hitch knot is tied around a different cord or thread.
+The half hitch knot is basically the same as an overhand knot, the only difference being that a half hitch knot is tied around another cord or thread.

 Start a half hitch knot by inserting your needle under a thread bridge in the body of your beadwork.